apache/mxnet/docs/tutorials/sparse/train_gluon.md

 ### Advanced: Sparse `weight`

 You can optimize this example further by setting the weight's `stype` to `'row_sparse'`, but whether `'row_sparse'` weights make sense or not will depends on your specific task.
+See [`contrib.SparseEmbedding `](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/contrib/nn/basic_layers.py#L118) for an example of this.

 # Conclusion

-As part of this tutorial, we learnt how to write sparse data to disk in LibSVM format and load it back in sparse batches with the [`LibSVMIter`](https://mxnet.incubator.apache.org/api/python/io/io.html?highlight=libsvmiter).
-We learnt how to improve the performance of Gluon's [`nn.Dense`](https://mxnet.incubator.apache.org/versions/master/api/python/gluon/nn.html?highlight=dense#mxnet.gluon.nn.Dense) on sparse arrays using `mx.nd.sparse`.
+As part of this tutorial, we learned how to write sparse data to disk in LibSVM format and load it back in sparse batches with the [`LibSVMIter`](https://mxnet.incubator.apache.org/api/python/io/io.html?highlight=libsvmiter).
+We learned how to improve the performance of Gluon's [`nn.Dense`](https://mxnet.incubator.apache.org/versions/master/api/python/gluon/nn.html?highlight=dense#mxnet.gluon.nn.Dense) on sparse arrays using `mx.nd.sparse`.
 And lastly, we set `grad_stype` to `'row_sparse'` to reduce the size of the gradient and speed up the parameter update step.

 ## Recommended Next Steps

-* More detail on the [`CSRNDArray`](https://mxnet.incubator.apache.org/api/python/ndarray/sparse.html?highlight=csrndarray#mxnet.ndarray.sparse.CSRNDArray) sparse array format can be found [here]().
+* More detail on the [`CSRNDArray`](https://mxnet.incubator.apache.org/api/python/ndarray/sparse.html?highlight=csrndarray#mxnet.ndarray.sparse.CSRNDArray) sparse array format can be found in [this tutorial](https://mxnet.incubator.apache.org/versions/master/tutorials/sparse/csr.html).
-* More detail on the [`RowSparseNDArray`](https://mxnet.incubator.apache.org/api/python/ndarray/sparse.html?highlight=rowsparsendarray#mxnet.ndarray.sparse.RowSparseNDArray) sparse array format can be found [here]().
+* More detail on the [`RowSparseNDArray`](https://mxnet.incubator.apache.org/api/python/ndarray/sparse.html?highlight=rowsparsendarray#mxnet.ndarray.sparse.RowSparseNDArray) sparse array format can be found in [this tutorial](https://mxnet.incubator.apache.org/versions/master/tutorials/sparse/row_sparse.html).
-* Users of the Module API can see a symbolic only example in [this tutorial]().
+* Users of the Module API can see a symbolic only example in [this tutorial](https://mxnet.incubator.apache.org/versions/master/tutorials/sparse/train.html).

 <!-- INSERT SOURCE DOWNLOAD BUTTONS -->